Sunday, January 05, 2025

 But there's another reason why the shechinah comes upon them and that is because the ichud, the union of frum Jews is a kedushah in itself.
 Now this is something that we don't see but we have plenty of proofs for it.
 When Jews come together there's a kedushah on them.
 That's the principle kol bei asarah shechintah shraya.
 Now learn this.
 It's a gemara in Yevamos.
 The gemara says in Yevamos on the passuk lehiyos lecha le'Elokim ulezaracha acharecha, Hashem promised to be to you an Elokim and to your children after you.

-I don't think what Rabbi Miller writes is true.
-It's just drush, and, in my opinion, bad drush.
+B'mechilas kvodo shel Hagaon Harav Miller zt"l, li ha'katan nireh that what he saying is drush.
+It may be his extrapolation of a Zohar (208b) that someone noted in the comments below.
+I do not think that is what the Zohar means.
 But you extrapolated from it in a way that I do not believe even Rabbi Miller ever intended, to assert that you should not invite non-Jews to your simchas, and that your school should not employ non-Jews.
 The dehumanization implicit (practically explicit) in your extrapolation is antithetical to basic respect for non-Jews, especially ones with whom you have a relationship and to whom you can manifest a Kiddush Hashem.

 1. Just ... wow ... where to even start?